 Malaysian Nature Society, is a festival to celebrate the return of the migratory birds of prey or better known as raptors on their journey back to their breeding grounds in the northern hemisphere.
 RW is a public event meant to raise awareness on the conservation of raptors and their habitats

 2) When is Raptor Watch held?

 a) Migration Period

 Raptor Watch is held annually on the first weekend of March.
-For the year 2017 the event will be held on 11th March (Saturday).
+For the year 2018 the event will be held on 10 -11 March (Saturday-Sunday).

 However, the spring raptor migration actually begins in mid February and lasts till mid April.
 For those who are not able to come to the RW, you can still go anytime within this period to see the birds.
 Over the years of monitoring, MNS has discovered that the peak period to watch the most number of birds is the first weekend of March.

 Despite the scientific data behind it, raptor migration cannot be guaranteed.
 Nature is unpredictable.
 A change in wind direction, haze, and rain may deter the birds from flying across leading to a `no bird day’.